Aarush2k1/Movie-Recommender/Readme.md

 Content-based similarity:
 Cosine Similarity

-Collaborative Filtering
+Collaborative Filtering: Analysis done on Mvoielens large dataset, customized for my genertaed dataset.

 ## Backend:

-- Type movie name
+- Type movie name and recommender displays full inforamation of movie along with trailer.
-  then recommender just prints 12 movies similar and slowly loads there full information from api calls.
+- Sentiments of reviews by users on imdb.
+- Displays 12 similar movies.

+## Further to-do:
+- Automatically add new released movies after week of there release in dataset.
+- Create dataset for collborative filtering, i.e need user ratings and movie ratings for the movies for my dataset.